Fruit: Multiple fruits

+A multiple fruit such as a fig or mulberry is formed from a cluster of flowers, an inflorescence.
+Each ('smallish') flower produces a single fruitlet, which, as all develop, all merge into one mass of fruit.

 Seedless fruits

 The fruit of a pineapple includes tissue from the sepals as well as the pistils of many flowers.
 It is a multiple-accessory fruit.

 Seedlessness is an important feature of some fruits of commerce.
 Commercial cultivars of bananas and pineapples are examples of seedless fruits.
-Some cultivars of citrus fruits (especially grapefruit, mandarin oranges, navel oranges, satsumas), table grapes, and of watermelons are valued for their seedlessness.
+Some cultivars of citrus fruits, table grapes, and watermelons are valued for their seedlessness.
 In some species, seedlessness is the result of parthenocarpy, where fruits set without fertilization.
 Parthenocarpic fruit-set may (or may not) require pollination, but most seedless citrus fruits require a stimulus from pollination to produce fruit.
 Seedless bananas and grapes are triploids, and seedlessness results from the abortion of the embryonic plant that is produced by fertilization, a phenomenon known as stenospermocarpy, which requires normal pollination and fertilization.

 Seed dispersal

 Variations in fruit structures largely depend on the modes of dispersal applied to their seeds.
 Dispersal is achieved by wind or water, by explosive dehiscence, and by interactions with animals.

 Some fruits present their outer skins or shells coated with spikes or hooked burrs; these evolved either to deter would-be foragers from feeding on them or to serve to attach themselves to the hair, feathers, legs, or clothing of animals, thereby using them as dispersal agents.
 These plants are termed zoochorous; common examples include cocklebur, unicorn plant, and beggarticks (or Spanish needle).

 By developments of mutual evolution, the fleshy produce of fruits typically appeals to hungry animals, such that the seeds contained within are taken in, carried away, and later deposited (i.e., defecated) at a distance from the parent plant.
 Likewise, the nutritious, oily kernels of nuts typically motivate birds and squirrels to hoard them, burying them in soil to retrieve later during the winter of scarcity; thereby, uneaten seeds are sown effectively under natural conditions to germinate and grow a new plant some distance away from the parent.

 Other fruits have evolved flattened and elongated wings or helicopter-like blades, e.g., elm, maple, and tuliptree.
 This mechanism increases dispersal distance away from the parent via wind.
 Other wind-dispersed fruit have tiny "parachutes", e.g., dandelion, milkweed, salsify.

-Coconut fruits can float thousands of miles in the ocean, thereby spreading their seeds.
+Coconut fruits can float for some time in the ocean, thereby spreading their seeds.
 Other fruits that can disperse via water are nipa palm and screw pine.

 Some fruits have evolved propulsive mechanisms that fling seeds substantial distances – perhaps up to 100 m in the case of the sandbox tree – via explosive dehiscence or other such mechanisms (see impatiens and squirting cucumber).